v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/stun-turn-server-in-azure.md

 ## SSL Certificate Option

 There are many ways to obtain an SSL certificate.
-An easy and cheap way is to use LetsEncrypt.
-Since the Coturn server does not have port 80 available, a manual request with a DNS challenge is easiest:
+An easy and cheap way is to use [LetsEncrypt](https://letsencrypt.org/).
+Setting up LetsEncrypt for a server that uses port 80 for a webserver is extremely easy.
+Since the Coturn server does use port 80, a manual request with a DNS challenge is easiest:

 1. Install CertBot